Time to get up, man.

 to watch a football game here.

--Thank you very much for this, really.
+-Thank you very much

 -Hey, it's my pleasure, Chris.